OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 ### Refactoring inline code

-When `default-src` or `script-src*` directives are active, CSP by default disables any unsigned JavaScript code placed inline in the HTML source, such as this:
+When `default-src` or `script-src*` directives are active, CSP by default disables any JavaScript code placed inline in the HTML source, such as this:

 ```javascript
 <script>